ghini.desktop is a cross-platform program and it will run on unix machines like GNU/Linux and MacOSX, as well as on Windows.

 all default options are fine, except we need git to be executable from the command prompt:

-pygtkfrom the following source. (this requires 32bit python). be sure you download the “all in one” version:
+pygtkfrom the official source. (this requires 32bit python). be sure you download the “all in one” version.

-(Possibly necessary, maybe superfluous) install lxml, you can grab this from:
+(Possibly necessary, maybe superfluous) install lxml, you can grab this from the pypi archives

 Remember you need the 32 bit version, for Python 2.7.